 Have you tried painting with cars yet?
 If not, do it!
 Last week we made a rainbow painting with cars.
+It’s perfect for a preschool car theme or an afternoon of playful painting.

 Ramps, race cars, rainbows…and paint!
 That was our recipe for a morning full of hands-on play and learning.
 And it was definitely a whole lot of fun!